Manuel Delgado Villegas: Criminal investigation and arrest

 Following the disappearance of Antonia "Toñi" Rodríguez Relinque, a 38-year-old intellectually disabled woman who had been seen on various occasions in the company of Delgado, the police accompanied Delgado to El Puerto de Santa María police station where he was questioned by Cadiz's Brigada de Investigación Criminal (Criminal Investigation Division) over the disappearance of the person whom they now knew to be his girlfriend.
-He initially denied killing her, but following the discovery of her body in a secluded spot known as Pago Galvecito, on the outskirts of El Puerto de Santa María, on February 21, 1971, he confessed to her murder – Delgado confessed that he had strangled the woman with her own tights while they were having sex.
+He initially denied killing her, but following the discovery of her body in a secluded spot known as Pago Galvecito, on the outskirts of El Puerto de Santa María, on 21 February 1971, he confessed to her murder – Delgado confessed that he had strangled the woman with her own tights while they were having sex.
 The local newspaper, the Diario de Cádiz, dubbed him El estrangulador del Puerto (The Puerto strangler), though this nickname was dropped later at the request of El Puerto's local authorities, who feared the town's name would be tainted.
 Over the next few days he admitted his guilt in the murders of four others and was considered the definite perpetrator of seven murders in total (including two that had been originally considered accidents) before the investigation was halted and Delgado put in a mental institution without trial or a proper conviction.
 While under interrogation, Delgado remained calm and shared many details of the crimes with the police.

 At the time of his arrest, it was widely reported that he was diagnosed as having XYY syndrome which led to claims that this may have been responsible for his violent behaviour.
 However, the link between XYY syndrome and violent behaviour has been disproven by modern studies of the condition.

 In the process of investigating the veracity of his claims the investigating magistrate of El Puerto de Santa María, Conrado Gallardo Ros, along with detectives involved in the cases, accompanied Delgado to the scenes of the crimes over a period of two years where he re-enacted and explained the crimes.
-One detective in particular, Salvador Ortega, succeed in gaining Delgado's trust and was the one who was given the most information.
+One detective in particular, Salvador Ortega, succeeded in gaining Delgado's trust and was the one who was given the most information.
 Photos taken during the investigation show Delgado smiling and even embracing the detectives, who used the affectionate form of his name – "Manolo" or even "Manolito".
-On a side note, Delgado became the first serial killer to travel the scenes of his crimes by airplane.
+On a side note, Delgado became the first serial killer to travel the scenes of his crimes by aeroplane.

 Death

-Manuel Delgado Villegas died on February 2, 1998, at the Hospital Can Ruti in Badalona as a result of chronic obstructive pulmonary disease.
+Manuel Delgado Villegas died on 2 February 1998, at the Hospital Can Ruti in Badalona as a result of chronic obstructive pulmonary disease.